CaptainSly/captainsly/README.md

 Java Projects:

-- [ConsoleJavaEngine](https://github.com/CaptainSly/ConsoleJavaEngine) - A Console "Game" Engine written with Lanterna.
+- [ConsoleJavaEngine](https://github.com/CaptainSly/ConsoleJavaEngine) - A Terminal or Console "Game" Engine written with Lanterna.
 Inspired by [Javidx9](https://github.com/OneLoneCoder/Javidx9)'s olcConsoleGameEngine.
 It has a working release too!
 - [JavaFX-Raycast](https://github.com/CaptainSly/JavaFX-Raycast) - A raycaster like Wolfenstein written in Java using JavaFX's Canvas.
+- [TheGildedLibrary](https://github.com/CaptainSly/TheGildedLibrary) - A 3D Game Engine written with LWJGL.
+Inspired by game engines like Godot, Unreal, Unity, Creation Engine and Gamebryo.

 I've started dabling in [Love2d](https://www.love2d.org)!
 Here is a list of Love2d projects I've made so far: